astronomer/docs/software/customize-image.md

 ### Prerequisites

-To build from a private repository, you need:
+To install Python packages from a private GitHub repository on Astronomer Software, you need:

 - The [Astronomer CLI](cli-quickstart.md).
 - A [Software project](create-project.md).
 - Custom Python packages that are [installable via pip](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
 - A private GitHub repository for each of your custom Python packages.
-- A [GitHub SSH Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) authorized to access your private GitHub repo(s).
+- A [GitHub SSH Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) authorized to access your private GitHub repositories.

+This setup assumes that each custom Python package is hosted within its own private GitHub repository.
+Installing multiple packages from a single private GitHub repository is not supported.

 ### Step 1: Specify the Private Repository in Your Project

 To add a Python package from a private repository to your Software project, specify the repository's SSH URL in your project's `requirements.txt` file.
-This URL should be formatted as `git+ssh://git@github.com/<organization-name>/<repository>.git`.
+This URL should be formatted as `git+ssh://git@github.com/<your-github-organization-name>/<your-private-repository>.git`.

 For example, to install the `mypackage1` & `mypackage2` from `myorganization`, as well as `numpy v 1.22.1`, you would add the following to `requirements.txt`: